fracchiooo/individual_project_iot/README.md

 If I am connected with the broker, but I'm not sending any data toward it, a keep alive (55 bytes) is sent and a keep alive ACK (66 bytes) is received.

+4) BONUS

+I have measured the fft performances and the average power consume considering three signals: one at 110 hz, one at 1100 hz and the last one at 11000 hz.
+The end to end latency and the volume of data transmitted are indipendent to wrt the frequency of the signal.

+- 26315 hz (oversampling)
+The average power consume was about 438.7 mW

+- 110 hz:
+The fft returns a max frequency of 162 hz (so I have sampled at 324 hz) The average power consume was about 371.8 mW, so having a saving of 15.25% wrt oversampling.

+- 1100 hz:
+The fft returns a max frequency of 1139 hz (so I have sampled at 2278 hz) The average power consume was about 379.9 mW, so having a saving of 13.4% wrt oversampling.

+- 11000 hz:
+The fft returns a max frequency of 11067 hz (so I have sampled at 22134 hz) The average power consume was about 398.7 mW, so having a saving of 9.12% wrt oversampling.

+OBS:
+The INA219 used period for sensing the power consuming data was of 50 ms.